 I HEART REVOLUTION CHOCOLATE ELIXIR PALETTE REVIEW

-TAMBeauty are churning out palette after palette lately (not a complaint, bring them on!) and the latest in the Chocolate range from I Heart Makeup is the Chocolate Elixir palette.
-Consisting of the same format and style as the previous additions, the Chocolate Elixir palette has 12 matte shades and 4 shimmers and costs £8.99 on Superdrug’s site and will be coming to TAMBeauty.com shortly for everyone else.
+Revolution are churning out palette after palette lately (not a complaint, bring them on!) and the latest in the Chocolate range from I Heart Revolution is the Chocolate Elixir palette.
+Consisting of the same format and style as the previous additions, the Chocolate Elixir palette has 12 matte shades and 4 shimmers and costs £8.99.

 row one l-r: Chestnut, Latte, Sweet, Bubblegum, Candy, Creme Brulee, Icing, Coconut

 row two l-r: Pink Icing, Roasted, Pumpkin, Red Velvet, Sugar, Hot Tea, Carrot Cake, Vanilla

 The formula of the Elixir palette feels the same as the previous chocolate palettes in the range; some mattes do need more building up than others and it doesn’t feel as smooth as some other Revolution Beauty palettes (the Life on the Dance Floor palettes have set the bar high!), but it’s not any worse than others.
 I love the colour selection – I do enjoy a good dupe as I’m too poor to buy the real deal – but if we were to look at this palette without comparison, I do appreciate the warmness to it and the colour range is very pretty.